NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 It is reminded the BSM-1700 does not have a built-in power unit and in telemetry mode cannot be charged directly from an AC outlet, the SC-170R AC Cradle or special external charger is additionally needed for its proper operation.

-Problem exists at the system level because following Philips was an afterthought
+Problem exists at the system level because following Philips was an after-thought

 The idea of turning the Input Unit on a host monitor into a Transport Monitor was not conceived yet when BSM-6000 series monitor was first designed, it was considerable time after Philips had introduced the IntelliVue MMS X2 that Nihon Kohden decided to copy the idea.